Skip to main content

 Getting Started

-SecurEnvoy assumes that organisations have already followed the above instructions on how to set up and install the Windows Login Agent in a standalone or mass deployment state.
+SecurEnvoy assumes that organisations have already followed the instructions on how to set up and install the Windows Login Agent in a standalone or mass deployment state.

 Login Agent machines will be added into the SecurEnvoy Access Management Platform once the target machine has triggered the Login UI, this can be done in the form of signing out and signing back into a target machine, or restarting the target machine.